-WIDA ACCESS English Language Proficiency AssessmentsUpdated: January 8, 2018WIDA ACCESS is the state-mandated English Language Proficiency assessment for English learners in grades K-12 in Indiana.
+WIDA ACCESS English Language Proficiency AssessmentsWIDA ACCESS is the state-mandated English Language Proficiency Assessment for English learners in grades K-12 in Indiana.
 The purpose of the assessment is to determine students’ level of English proficiency.
-The WIDA ACCESS assessment replaced the LAS Links assessment since the school year 2014-15.
-ACCESS consists of 3 major components, the WIDA Screener for Grades 1-12 (K W-APT for Kindergarten), ACCESS for ELLs, and Alternate ACCESS for ELLs.
+ACCESS consists of the following tests; the K W-APT, WIDA Screener for Grades 1-12, ACCESS for ELLs, and Alternate ACCESS for ELLs.

-WIDA Screener for Grades 1-12 (K W-APT for Kindergarten)The WIDA Screener is an English proficiency assessment given to students in grades 1–12 at the time of enrollment in school.
-The purpose of the assessment is to determine students' eligibily of receiving English language development services.The testing mode used in the district is online.K W-APT is given to kindergarten students, and is paper-based.
-The test items are written from the model performance indicators of WIDA's five English Language Proficiency (ELP) standards: Social & Instructional Language, Language of Language Arts, Language of Mathematics, Language of Science and Language of Social Studies.Learn more:
+K W-APT /WIDA Screener for Grades 1-12K W-APT is administered to kindergarten students and is paper-based.
+The WIDA Screener is an online English proficiency assessment administered to students in grades 1–12.
+Both tests are administered only once at the time of enrollment in school.
+The purpose of the assessment is to determine students' eligibility for receiving English language development services.The test items are written from the model performance indicators of WIDA's five English Language Development (ELD) standards: Social and Instructional Language, Language of Language Arts, Language of Mathematics, Language of Science, and Language of Social Studies.Learn more:

 K W-APT: https://wida.wisc.edu/assess/kwapt

-ACCESS for ELLsThe ACCESS for ELLs (Assessing Comprehension and Communication in English State-to-State for English Language Learners) is an annual assessment which is administered in each spring (January through February) to determine a student's current level of English proficiency.
-The results of the annual assessment is also used for school accountability purposes.
-The criteria for fluent English proficiency used in Indiana is Overall Composite Proficiency Level of 5.0 or higher.WIDA ACCESS 2.0 Testing ModesWIDA ACCESS for ELLs 2.0 will be online state adaptive for grades 1 though 12 this school year except the writing test for grades 1-5.
-This means that English learners in grades 1 through 12 will be taking the test using a computer.
-Students will progress through the test based on their performance on previous questions and domains.
-The Kindergarten and Alternate ACCESS for ELLs assessments will remain paper-based.
+ACCESS for ELLsThe ACCESS for ELLs (Assessing Comprehension and Communication in English State-to-State for English Language Learners) is an annual assessment that is administered each year (January through February) to determine a student's current level of English proficiency.
+The results of the annual assessment are also used for school accountability purposes.
+The criteria for fluent English proficiency used in Indiana is an Overall Composite Proficiency Level of 5.0 or higher.Testing ModesKindergarten ACCESS and Alternate ACCESS are administered individually via paper testing only.
+WIDA ACCESS for ELLs for grades 1 through 12 is administered online except the writing portion for grades 1-3 which will be in paper format.

-Domain Kindergarten Grade 1-5 Grades 6-12 Listening Paper Online Online Reading Paper Online Online Speaking Paper Online Online Writing Paper Paper Online PaperACCESS test items are written from the model performance indicators of WIDA's five English Language Proficiency (ELP) standards: Social & Instructional Language, Language of Language Arts, Language of Mathematics, Language of Science and Language of Social Studies.Test Sample ItemsWIDA has provided some ACCESS for ELLs sample test items to show educators, students, parents/guardians, and the general public the test content and language demands that may be found on the actual ACCESS for ELLs test.
+Domain Kindergarten Grade 1-3 Grade 4-12 Alternate Listening Paper Online Online Paper Reading Paper Online Online Paper Speaking Paper Online Online Paper Writing Paper Paper Online PaperACCESS test items are written from the model performance indicators of WIDA's five English Language Development (ELD) standards: Social and Instructional Language, Language of Language Arts, Language of Mathematics, Language of Science, and Language of Social Studies.Test Sample ItemsWIDA has provided some ACCESS for ELLs sample test items to show educators, students, parents/guardians, and the general public the test content and language demands that may be found on the actual ACCESS for ELLs test.
 Please visit the link below to review the sample test items.
 A generic username and password will be displayed on the login page for you to use.Exit Criteria for Annual TestingIn Indiana, English learners must obtain composite/overall English proficiency of 5.0 or higher to be considered as fluent English proficient.
-English learners who obtained composite/overall English proficiency of 5.0 or higher in spring 2018 will NOT need to participate in WIDA ACCESS for ELLs spring 2019.
+English learners who obtained composite/overall English proficiency of 5.0 or higher in the previous year will NOT need to participate in this year's WIDA ACCESS for ELLs.
 However, the school still must monitor the student’s academic progress for two years.To learn more about ACCESS for ELLs, visit the WIDA website below:Alternate ACCESS for ELLsAlternate ACCESS for ELLs is an assessment of English language proficiency (ELP) for students in grades 1-12 who are identified as English learners and have significant cognitive disabilities that prevent their meaningful participation in the ACCESS for ELLs assessment.Alternate ACCESS for ELLs aligns with the WIDA Alternate English Language Proficiency levels.
 These levels were designed to expand upon Level P1 - Entering, by increasing the sensitivity of the measure for students who have significant cognitive disabilities.Learn more about Alternate ACCESS: Alternate ACCESSTesting AccommodationsThe WIDA ACCESS assessment is designed with built-in universal design tools available for all English learners to show what they know at their best through the assessment.
 In addition, there are a few special accommodations for English learners with an IEP.
 More information about the accommodations is outlined in the WIDA Assessment Guidance (Indiana Department of Education) found at Indiana WIDA Assessment Guidance.English Language Proficiency LevelsEnglish Language Proficiency Levels range from 1.0 to 6.0.
 The chart below shows the levels.